lerna-lite/lerna-lite/README.md

 ### Configuration
 You could configure and run Lerna in 3 different ways:
 1. via a `lerna.json` file
-2. via a `"lerna": {}` property directly under your `package.json`
-3. or by passing arguments directly directly in the shell when executing the command.
+2. or by passing arguments directly directly in the shell when executing the command.

 You can find more info by reading about the [`lerna.json` - Wiki](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json).